MOL Comfort

 MOL Comfort was a 2008-built Bahamian-flagged post-Panamax container ship chartered by Mitsui O.S.K.
 Lines.
 The vessel was launched in 2008 as APL Russia and sailed under that name until 2012, when the ship was renamed to MOL Comfort.
 On 17 June 2013, she broke in two about 200 nmi off the coast of Yemen.
-The aft section sank on 27 June and the bow section, after having been destroyed by fire, on 11 July.
+The aft section sank on 27 June and the bow section, after being destroyed by fire, on 11 July.

 General characteristics

 With an overall length of 316 m long, moulded beam of 45.6 m and fully laden draught of 14.5 m, MOL Comfort was too large to transit the Panama Canal and was thus referred to as a post-Panamax container ship.
 She measured 86,692 in gross tonnage and 48,825 in net tonnage, and had a deadweight tonnage of 90,613 tonnes.
 The container capacity of the ship, measured in twenty-foot equivalent units (TEU), was 8,110 of which 4,616 TEU is stored on the deck and 3,494 TEU in the holds.

 Like most large container ships, MOL Comfort was propelled by a single low-speed two-stroke crosshead diesel engine coupled to a fixed-pitch propeller.
 Her main engine, a 11-cylinder license-manufactured Mitsubishi-Sulzer 11RT-flex96C, was rated at 62920 kW at 102 rpm and was capable of propelling the ship at 25.25 kn.
 She also had six auxiliary diesel generators with a combined output of 14,625 kVA.